opengovsg/FormSG/docs/DEPLOYMENT_SETUP.md

 ### Additional Features

-The app supports a number of additional features like Captcha protection, Sentry reporting and Google Analytics.
+The app contains a number of additional features like Captcha protection, Sentry reporting and Google Analytics.
 Each of these features requires specific environment variables which are detailed below.
-To deploy a bare bones application without these additional features, one can safely exclude the respective environment variables without any extra configuration.

 #### Google Captcha

-If this feature is enabled, forms with be protected with [recaptcha](https://www.google.com/recaptcha/about/), preventing submissions from being made by bots.
+Forms can be protected with [recaptcha](https://www.google.com/recaptcha/about/), preventing submissions from being made by bots.

 | Variable                | Description                |
 | :---------------------- | -------------------------- |